Allen & Wheelock Centerhammer Lipfire Revolvers

 Several points need to be noted:

 1. This is definitely a first type: it has the loading gate hinged on the top.
 In his book “Ethan Allen and Allen & Wheelock, Their guns and their legacy”, Paul Henry states that all type 1 revolvers have the side plate screw entering the frame from the right.
-However, these have the screw entering from the left side of the frame.
+However, these prototype revolvers have the screw entering from the left side of the frame.
 This change of side has according to Paul Henry only been introduced on the Type 2.

 2. The cylinder pin latch has a very elegant shape (and is identical to the one on the patent drawing) but is rather fragile.
-On all production revolvers I have observed, this latch is much thicker and probably much more solid.
+On all production revolvers I have observed, this latch is much thicker and much more solid.

 3. The grip has the wide “bell” shape.
 These are rarely seen on production models.
 The vast majority has the narrow grips.